martinboers/plcnext-book/src/appendix-02-list-of-rsc-services.md

-## Appendix A: List of RSC Services
+## Appendix B: List of RSC Services

 The following table lists the RSC services that are available in the PLCnext runtime, including links to more information and API documentation: